-C.1.5 gender e whether the company has diversity policies for the board of directors of the company regarding issues such as age, , disability, training and professional experience.
-In accordance with the definition set out in the Auditing Act, small edium-sized enterprises must inform at least on the policy they have established with regard to gender diversity.
+C.1.5 .5 Indicate whether the company has diversity policies for the board of directors of the company regarding issues such as a gender disability, training and professional experience.
+In accordance with the definition set out in the Auditing Act, small and me dium-sized enterprises must inform at least on the policy they have established with regard to gender diversity. [] Yes [] No [√] Partial policies

-[] Yes

-[] No

-[\(\)] Partial policies

-results describe those diversity policies, their goals the measures established, how they have been implemented and the obtained during the year.
-Describe also the specific measures taken by the board of directors and the nomination muneration committee to achieve a balanced, diverse composition of directors.
+If yes, describe those diversity policies, their goals the measures established, how they have been implemented and the results obtained during the year.
+Describe also the specific measures taken by the board of directors and the nomination and remuneration committee to achieve a balanced, diverse composition of directors.